A Wyoming police officer is dead, shot while issuing warning - Local News 8

 No further information was immediately released by the police department.

-Krinkee was a six-year veteran of the police department of Sheridan, a city of 20,000 people about 10 miles (17 kilometers) south of the Montana line.
+Krinkee was a six-year veteran of the police department of Sheridan, a city of 20,000 people about 10 miles south of the Montana line.